Sean took this photo a few years ago.

 And so it would have gone on.
 We miss you, Sean.
 We love you.

 The photo shows Sean’s school soccer squad, 2007/2008 season.
 Sean is second from the right, front row.
-The boy immediately to his right (with the football in front of him) is Christopher Shiels, who was born on the same day as Sean and died, in a road accident, a year and a week before him.
+The boy immediately to his right (with the football in front of him) is Christopher Sheils, who was born on the same day as Sean and died, in a road accident, a year and a week before him.

 RIP Christopher and Sean.
 Always remembered.